 - Preheat oven to 350 degrees F.

-- In the bowl of a stand mixer or hand held mixer, fitted with the whisk attachment, beat together the eggs and granulated sugar until thick and pale yellow in colour.
-About 3 minutes.
+- In the bowl of a stand mixer or handheld mixer fitted with the whisk attachment, beat the eggs and granulated sugar until thick and pale yellow in colour.
+For about 3 minutes.

 - Mix in the olive oil, milk, vanilla and almond extracts, zest and thyme until well incorporated.